 Board owners can edit board properties by going to the Settings tab.
 They are able to edit any setting within the Settings tab.
 Board administrators other than the owner can change any of the settings in the Points, Topics, and Notification areas but cannot change the Settings in the Basics and Members areas.

-1. Access board of choice via the pulldown at the top.
+1. Access your board of choice via the pulldown at the top.

 2. Click the “Settings” button on the top of the ribbon.